Full Blood Count (FBC) and Other Hematology Reference Ranges

 Here are some specific examples of how reference ranges are used in hematology:

-• A full blood count (FBC) is a common hematology test that measures the levels of different types of blood cells in the blood.
-The reference ranges for FBC values vary depending on the patient’s age and sex.
+• A complete blood count (CBC) with differential or complete blood picture is a common hematology test that measures the levels of different types of blood cells in the blood.
+The reference ranges for CBC with differential vary depending on the patient’s age and sex.
 For example, the reference range for the white blood cell count is higher in children than in adults.

 • A prothrombin time (PT) test is used to measure how long it takes for the blood to clot.
 The reference range for the PT test is different for people who are taking blood thinners and for those who are not.